the-other-mariana/3dsmax-plugins/17082020/README.md

 Cannot create quads in 3dsMax, you must create 2 triangles per square.<br />

+In 3dsMax, array indexing starts at 1, instead of zero. <br />

 ## Homework

 No homework, but I will check if my [cone script](https://github.com/the-other-mariana/3dsmax-plugins/blob/master/12082020/my-cone-mariana.ms) works when just 1 vertical segment is chosen.<br />